Fluentd

 That is why Calyptia, Inc. provides the alternative stable distribution of Fluentd, called calyptia-fluentd.
 The differences between td-agent and calyptia-fluentd are bundled and running Ruby versions for now.

-Installing td-agent
+Installing fluent-package

 Step 0: Before Installation